AtlasQuantumProtocol/11-11-lang-EXP/docs/OVERVIEW.md

- 11/11 Language EXP — Overview (Public Demo)
+ 11/11 Language EXP — Public Demo

-11/11 Language EXP is a public demonstration of the 11/11 Language concept: a security-first, audit-first execution model designed for long-horizon computing and high-assurance systems.
+This repository is a public demonstration of the 11/11 Language architecture: a security-first execution model built for long-horizon systems where auditability and governance are not optional.

-This repository is intentionally structured to show:
-- how the language pipeline is organized
-- how audit and security concerns are represented at the architecture level
-- how systems integrate through interfaces without exposing proprietary implementations

-**Important:** This repo is a demo.
-It does not include proprietary compiler internals or production security implementations.
+It is designed to show how modern languages should be structured when:
+- trust matters
+- determinism matters
+- system boundaries matter
+- compliance and traceability matter

-Owned and stewarded by:
+All intellectual property is owned and stewarded by:
-**11 AI Blockchain Developments LLC (Wyoming)**
+11 AI Blockchain Developments LLC (Wyoming)

+This repository intentionally excludes proprietary implementations.